manuel-zulian/CoMoNet/README.md

     $ twisterd -datadir=/tmp/twister2 -port=30002 -daemon -rpcuser=user -rpcpassword=pwd -rpcallowip=127.0.0.1 -rpcport=40002
     $ twisterd -rpcuser=user -rpcpassword=pwd -rpcallowip=127.0.0.1 -rpcport=40001 addnode <external-ip>:30002 onetry

-Note: some features (like block generation and dht put/get) do now work unless the network has at least two nodes, like these two instances in the example above.
+Note: some features (like block generation and dht put/get) do not work unless the network has at least two nodes, like these two instances in the example above.

 Wire protocol